Franco-skripsie/Development-of-a-Stereoscopic-Camera-System-for-3D-Deformation-Analysis/README.md

 ## Contributing

-Contributions are welcome!
-This is a research project, and improvements to the calibration algorithms, hardware designs, or documentation are appreciated.
+Contributions are welcome.
+This is an open-source academic project, and improvements to the calibration algorithms, hardware designs, or documentation are appreciated.
+Please feel free to fork the repository, make changes, and open a pull request.

 ### How to Contribute:
 1. Fork the repository